edgedb/edgedb/docs/reference/edgedb_toml.rst

 The |gel.toml| file is created in the project root after running :ref:`ref_cli_edgedb_project_init`.
-If this file is present in a directory, it signals to the CLI and client bindings that the directory is an instance-linked EdgeDB project.
+If this file is present in a directory, it signals to the CLI and client bindings that the directory is an instance-linked
+|Gel| project.
 It supports two configuration settings across two tables:

 .. note::